Oct 17, 2011

 Channels of Distribution

-Because services are intangible, the notion of physical distribution channels does not apply.
+Channels of Distribution Because services are intangible, the notion of physical distribution channels does not apply.
 However, the general principle of channels offering customers access to the product does.
 Because services are characterized by the inseparability of production and consumption, service organizations must be physically present when the service is delivered or engage others to be present.Any time the product leaves the producing company's hands and is put under the control of others, there is the potential for the independent channel member to do a less effective job of marketing the product than the producer would.
 This is an even greater problem with services because they are often delivered by people.
-Nonstandardization of services increases when the service is being delivered by people who do not work for your company.
+Nonstandardization of services increases when the service is being...

 Franchising and Services